“Summer: The Donna Summer Musical.” “Mean Girls.” “Anastasia.” “Disney's Frozen.”

 The production's simple and singular intent is to tell a small but universal tale about the need for one person – regardless of culture, race or religion – to make a genuine connection with another.
 And to do so with delicate artistry.
 It most certainly succeeds on all accounts.

-A central turntable embedded in the stage sends characters and their abodes adrift and brings them closer together during many of the songs.
 Collectively, director David Cromer and designers Scott Pask (scenic), Tyler Micoleau (lighting), Kai Harada (sound) and Sarah Laux (costumes) have put together an inventive, wonderfully understated production that flies in the face of the family-oriented Disney behemoths and commercial box office extravaganzas that surrounded it on Broadway and that now join it on tour.

 This is a show to be embraced and, by all means, not to be missed.